OctopusDeploy/docs/docs/guides/server-extensibility/authoring-an-octopus-deploy-server-extension.md

 This namespace contains the interfaces and structures an extension can implement, which the Octopus Deploy server will go looking for.

-The key interface to be aware of is **IOctopusExtension**, as this forms the entry point for your extension and without it the server cannot load your extension. Â An example of its usage is as follows:
+The key interface to be aware of is **IOctopusExtension**, as this forms the entry point for your extension and without it the server cannot load your extension.
+An example of its usage is as follows:

 ```csharp
     [OctopusPlugin("Directory Services", "Octopus Deploy")]